dragonzurfer/quickchat/README.md

 # Quickchat

-Securely talk with friends instantly [QuickChat](http://www.quicktalk.me)
+Securely talk with friends instantly <a href="http://www.quicktalk.me">QuickChat</a>

 #### Installation